 The fear of mice may have roots in the primordial sections of the brain.
-Most of these primitive fears arise from life-or-death situations, such as, an animal will kill you, jumping of the cliff will kill you, trying to cross a river when you can’t swim will kill you; a stranger entering your home will kill you, etc. That that does not appear to be a reason for the fear of mice.
+Most of these primitive fears arise from life-or-death situations, such as an animal will kill you, jumping off a cliff will kill you, trying to cross a river when you can’t swim will kill you; a stranger entering your home will kill you, etc. That does not appear to be a reason for fear of mice.

 Perception of Starvation.
-The mice population is one of the largest threats to the human food supplies.
-Taking away the food causes starvation, which is a life and death scenario.
-Every mouse will produce 3 to 14 babies with each birth cycle, and each mouse can reproduce 5 to 10 times each year.
+The mice population is one of the most significant threats to human food supplies.
+Taking away the food causes starvation, a life, and death scenario.
+Every mouse will produce 3 to 14 babies with each birth cycle, and each mouse can reproduce 5 to 10 times yearly.
 This means that one mouse can theoretically produce up to 289 billion, yes billion, duplicates each year.
 This could wipe out the food supply very quickly.
-In this regard, it would be important to reduce the mouse population and supports a strong dislike of the furry animal.
+In this regard, reducing the mouse population would be essential and support a strong dislike of the furry animal.
 Since the females in ancient times were in charge of the food storage, this would be consistent with women being 5.5 times more fearful than men.

 But hate and fear are different emotions.
 Being afraid of the mouse and running away does the opposite in protecting the food supply.
 Emotions are complicated matters.
-For example, some people say that one cannot really hate until they first experienced love.
+For example, some people say that one cannot hate until one first experienced love.

 B. Learned Fear of Mice

-2. Perception of Catching a Disease.
-The general perception is that the mouse is a carrier for many diseases.
+b.
+Perception of Catching a Disease.
+The general perception is that the mouse is a carrier of many diseases.
 This may be the result of social pressures.

-“Real” and “perceived” are the exact same electrical signals carried in the brain.
+“Real” and “perceived” are the same electrical signals in the brain.
 Therefore, whatever a person believes to be true is true regardless of the facts.

 The CDC reflects this social pressure.
 It states that mice (and rats) spread over 35 diseases by direct contact.
 This is disclosed on the front page.
-But the pages that actually list the diseases, show that the diseases are extremely rare and mostly encountered in remote jungle environments.
+But the pages that list the disorders show that the conditions are extremely rare and primarily encountered in remote jungle environments.

 One way to reduce your fear of mice is to think of some benefits from mice.
 Here are four things that mice do for us:

-a.
-Mice are responsible for the advancement of almost all medical science including bacteriology, virology, genetics, molecular biology, immunology, hematology, genetics, oncology, etc. Our life expectancy has been extended because of the sacrifices of these tiny animals.
+- Mice are responsible for advancing almost all medical science, including bacteriology, virology, genetics, molecular biology, immunology, hematology, genetics, oncology, etc. Our life expectancy has been extended because of the sacrifices of these tiny animals.

-b.
-Mice play a major role in the terrestrial ecosystem creating one of the primary food balances between plants and animals.
+- Mice play a significant role in the terrestrial ecosystem creating one of the primary food balances between plants and animals.

-d.
-Mice aerate hard soil providing improved moisture distribution.
+- Mice aerate hard soil, providing improved moisture distribution.

 3. Parent Connection to Fear of Mice.